ClaudiaYasar/Intelligent-Control-Systems-Course-Curriculum/README.md

 12. [Extremum-Seeking-Control-Mass-Spring-Damper-System](https://www.mathworks.com/matlabcentral/fileexchange/168021-extremum-seeking-control-mass-spring-damper-system)
 13. [DC-Motor-Position-with-Fuzzy-Logic-Control](https://www.mathworks.com/matlabcentral/fileexchange/167991-dc-motor-position-with-fuzzy-logic-control)

+# MATLAB Grader
-# A series of 15 MATLAB Grader problems is available in connection with this course.
+A series of 15 MATLAB Grader problems is available in connection with this course.
 Solutions are available upon instructor request.
 Contact the MathWorks teaching resources team (onlineteaching@mathworks.com) if you would like to request solutions, provide feedback, or if you have a question.

 # Learning Goals
 - Learn the fundamentals behind intelligent control system design to handle complex systems